silverstripe-archive/deploynaut/docs/en/adding-a-new-stage.md

 ## Create a project

  1) Login to the Project admin at http://site//admin/naut/
- 2) Click the big green "Add D N Project" button.
+ 2) Click the big green "Add Project" button.
  3) Fill in the required fields:

     * Project name